danchoi/twim/README.markdown

 limit.

 If you paste or type in a long URL, `twim` can convert it into a TinyURL.
+Just put the cursor somewhere on the URL and type

+    <Leader>,

-Just put the cursor somewhere on the URL and type `<Leader>,` (the leader key followed by a comma).
-Note that this feature assumes you have `curl` install on your system.
+(That's the leader key followed by a comma).
+Note that this feature assumes you have `curl` installed on your system.

 # About